nitubola88/modulle11_challenge/README.md

 - `Images/`: Directory for saved visualization plots.

 ### Data Analysis
+The Mars News Scraper collects and processes news articles related to Mars from a provided website.
+The Mars Weather Data Scraper collects weather data (such as temperatures and atmospheric pressures) from Mars and analyzes it for patterns and trends across Martian months.The analysis includes the following:
 1. **How many months exist on Mars?**
    - There are 12 months on Mars, similar to Earth.